fcichos/website/source/lectures/L11/overview_11.rst

 Lecture Contents
 ================

-In Lecture 11 we want to cover some simpler problems of quantum mechanics.
-While we did not solve the wave equation for electromagnetic waves, we can now solve the Schrödinger equation, which is equivalent to the Helmholtz equation for electomagnetic waves.
-We will start with a very brief introduction into the basics of quantum mechanics and then turn into specific problems.
+In Lecture 11 we want to cover dynamical problems of quantum mechanics.
+We did solve stationary problems in Lecture 10, but now we want to make things move.
+We will therefore consider wavepackets and their dynamics and see how to deal with them.

 1. Quantum dynamics primer
 2. Particle in a box
-3. Tunelling
+3. Tunneling

 I hope you stay motivated over time!
 Stay safe!